How to review code

 Don’t block legitimate changes for corporate politics reasons.
 This should go without saying.
 Do not use code reviews to unjustly influence project priorities.

-I hope this collection of code reviewing tips will help someone having more constructive code reviews.
+I hope this collection of code reviewing tips will help someone to have more constructive code reviews.
 Remember:

 The reviewer’s job is not to stand in the way, but to enable the code submitter to do their best work.